 "What goes wrong at the Palace?
 It’s not raw enough.
 Characters are drawn thinly.
 We know too little about them to care.
 We’re meant to believe that they play in order to become something – something noble – instead of selling sweets or packing meat.
 But there’s little sense of this."

 "Bizarre but true: For all its raucous soul sound, “The Commitments” turns out to be a reinvention of old-fashioned Mickey-and-Judy musicals.
 But where they “put the show on right here,” this is Roddy Doyle’s tale (previously a novel and the 1991 Alan Parker movie) of a wannabe manager kicking a feckless bunch of no-hope musicians into a band.
 Going hell-for-leather at the material, director Jamie Lloyd’s bust-a-gut production risks bludgeoning the audience, but resistance is ultimately futile.
 There are flaws aplenty, but the cast’s megawatt energy and musicianship, plus the knockout vocals of lead singer Killian Donnelly, prove overwhelming."

 Written by: WestEndTheatre

-Tags: Ben Fox, Dennis Grindel, Palace Theatre, Roddy Doyle, Soutra Gilmour, The Commitments
+Tags: Ben Fox, Dennis Grindel, Palace Theatre, reviews round-up, Roddy Doyle, Soutra Gilmour, The Commitments